Anonymous

-Patients who want to have their breasts reduced in size due to back pain or other issues related to having large breasts are ideal candidates for a breast reduction.
-Patients must be in good health without any conditions that could negatively affect the healing process.
+Patients who want to have their breasts reduced in size due to back pain or other related issues are ideal candidates.
+They must be in good overall health without any conditions that could negatively affect the healing process.
+To get the best results, it will be necessary to avoid smoking and drinking for a time.
+Breastfeeding patients are advised to wait before coming in for this procedure.

 * Individual results may vary.